octue/django-gcp/docs/source/events.rst

    In the meantime, it's your responsibility to ensure that your handlers are protected (or otherwise wrap the urls in a decorator to manage authentication).

-   The best way of doing this is to scramble/unscramble ``event_reference`` using the itsdangerous library.
+   The best way of doing this is to generate a single use token and supply it as an event parameter (see `Generating Endpoint URLs`_).

    As always, if you want us to help, find us on GitHub!